mcvsama/xefis/README.md

 C++11 compiler required
 =======================

+Compiles fine with both gcc and clang.

-Use gcc-4.7 at least.
-If you're using Ubuntu, you may need to install package **gcc-snapshot** and create **src/Makefile.local** file with the following contents:
+Use at least gcc-4.7 or clang-3.4.
+If you're using old Ubuntu, you may need to install package **gcc-snapshot** and create **src/Makefile.local** file with the following contents: